 I learned about this coffee in the book The Bulletproof Diet by Dave Asprey.
 The book has a ton of great information about how to live a healthier life.
 Some of the best topics include how to get better sleep, what supplements to take, the best ways to cook your food, and the best foods to eat.

-While it provides a lot of great benefits, intermittent fasting is HARD.
-Even though you may eat the same number of calories in a day, you go a lot of hours without eating.
+While there are a lot of great benefits, intermittent fasting is HARD.
+Even though you generally eat the same number of calories in a day when intermittent fasting, you go a lot of hours without eating.

 For example, when I do intermittent fasting, I eat an early dinner, sleep, and then skip breakfast the next day.
 This period without food can make for a hungry morning and cause energy to decline mid-workday.